evgenyshipko/ssr-test-project/README.md

 **React/Typescript project boilerplate**

 *Webpack configuration:*
-1. typescript-loader - for transpile jsx files to js and js code from ES6/7/8 to ES5
+1. typescript-loader - for transpile tsx files to ts, ts to js and js code from ES6/7/8 to ES5
 2. mini-css-extract-plugin - extracts CSS into separate files.
 It creates a CSS file per JS file which contains CSS.
 3. css-loader - interprets @import and url() like import/require() and will resolve them.
 4. html-webpack-plugin - generate html using template